National Academy of Sciences

 Listen or download interview (mp3, 29 minutes, 28MB)

-Rowley is the University of Chicago’s Blum-Riese Distinguished Service Professor of Medicine, Molecular Genetics & Cell Biology and Human Genetics, and was elected to the National Academy of Sciences in 1984.
+Rowley was the University of Chicago’s Blum-Riese Distinguished Service Professor of Medicine, Molecular Genetics & Cell Biology and Human Genetics, and was elected to the National Academy of Sciences in 1984.
+Janet Rowley died December 17, 2013.

 Rowley describes growing up in Chicago during the Great Depression, the only child of educators who impressed on her the value of “intellectual independence.”
 As a girl, she loses herself in books and in the structure and order of biology, and by 23 she earns a medical degree from the University of Chicago.
 After marrying a fellow physician, Rowley decides to focus on her family life and work only two or three afternoons a week at a children’s clinic.

 Her work there with children who have Down Syndrome, which is caused by a chromosome abnormality, inspires her to study genetics and chromosome analysis techniques while in England for her husband’s research.
 Chromosome analysis proves so fascinating to her that she never returns to the clinic, but instead convinces a former professor to grant her a part-time research position at her alma mater to continue her work.
 In exchange, she agrees to study the chromosomes of his leukemia patients, and the arrangement soon leads Rowley to remarkable breakthroughs in cancer research.
-Rowley discusses the impact her work has had on her life and the joy she, now 85 years old, still feels each day in the lab.
+Rowley discusses the impact her work has had on her life and the joy she, now 85 years old at the time of this recording, still feels each day in the lab.

 The audio files linked above are part of the National Academy of Sciences InterViews series.
 Opinions and statements included in these audio files are those of the interviewee and do not necessarily reflect the views of the National Academy of Sciences.